nmeri17/suphle-docs/src/docs/v1/authorization/index.md

 ];
 ```

+There are a few other ways to have gone about this, one of which is the use of model factories.
+This method deletes it at the database level, but isn't quite supported on all database engines.
+It equally implies sacrificing soft deletes since that's an application-based concept.
+Model-based authorizers are a safe location to gather child relations and mark them as deleted.

+However, for any generic solution to this problem to bear fruit, you must promise not to delete any models using shortcuts such as a DBMS.

+#### Authorization through relationships

 Permissions aren't contagious.
-You'll have to protect the models in those relationships themselves from any form of undesirable access.
+You'd have to protect the models in those relationships themselves from any form of undesirable access.

 ## Route-based authorization